godaddy/warehouse-models/README.md

 ### Build Head (`build_head`)

 Represent the head build version of an entire package.
-On an npm install, the env will have to be passed in.
+On an `npm install`, the env will have to be passed in.

 Column             | Type             | Summary
 ------------------ | ---------------- | ------------